Professional Team

 Mona received her Bachelor of Science degree in Communication Disorders and a Master of Arts degree in Speech-Language Pathology from the University of Houston.
 She is licensed by the State of Texas and has the Certificate of Clinical Competence from the American Speech-Language-Hearing Association.
 She has extensive experience in the diagnosis and treatment of a variety of childhood speech and language disorders and learning differences.
 In her free time, Mona loves cooking, gardening, and spending time with her husband, Tim.
 They are part of a Bible Character Theater team which produces live plays for the children at their church.

-Ashley Callender, M.S., CCC-SLP
+Ashley Caldwell, M.S., CCC-SLP

 “Hi, I’m Ashley!
 I have been at SLRC since January 2015, and have loved every minute of it!
 I work with preschool and school-aged students, in both the school and clinical settings, who have articulation and receptive/expressive language disorders.
 I also enjoy assisting children with phonemic awareness and beginning reading skills.
 Outside of work, I enjoy baking and decorating cakes, watching TCU football, and spending time with friends and family.”

-Ashley Callender received her Master of Science degree in Communication Disorders from the University of Texas at Dallas.
+Ashley Caldwell received her Master of Science degree in Communication Disorders from the University of Texas at Dallas.
 A native Houstonian, Ashley holds a Bachelor of Science degree in Communication Disorders with a minor in Child Development from Texas Christian University.
 She is licensed by the State of Texas, and holds the Certificate of Clinical Competence from the American Speech-Language-Hearing Association.

 Hayley McCuiston-Zirkle